 Money comes and goes, but knowing who is bringing it in, how it is being invested, and how it is leaving the community is important to supporting a vibrant economy.
 Learn about the many facets of a community's economic complexion in this session.

-5. Community Power Dynamics (Dan Kahl, Kansas State University Extension)
+5. Community Power Dynamics (Dan Kahl, University of Kentucky)

 Knowing the visible and "behind the scenes" leaders in a community is crucial to any effort by a group to promote and advance key community development activities.
 Find out about the important layers of leadership in your community and a straightforward manner for identifying the various leadership roles that individuals play.